 Reliable Fibroid Treatment Option

-For women struggling with fibroids, they can try OCP therapy, but if it does not control the symptoms effectively enough, they need to consider Uterine Fibroid Embolization (UFE).
+For women struggling with fibroids, they can try OCP therapy, but this form of therapy rarely works long-term, has significant side effects, and can fuel fibroids to grow, which eventually overwhelms its ability to help with fibroid symptoms.
+If/when it does not control the symptoms effectively enough, one should consider Uterine Fibroid Embolization (UFE).
 UFE is a non-surgical, outpatient procedure that treats all of the fibroids and their corresponding symptoms very effectively.

-To learn more about fibroids or the UFE procedure, please call the Atlanta Fibroid Center at 770-214-4600 or make an appointment with Dr. John Lipman online.
+To learn more about fibroids or the UFE procedure, please call the Atlanta Fibroid Center at 770-214-4600 or make an appointment with Dr. John Lipman or Dr. Sima Banerjee online.